Use the season’s best berries for these Blackberry Cobbler Mugs. Make this recipe as individual servings, or as one big cobbler in a 13×9-inch dish.

 - For the biscuits, whisk together flour, baking powder, soda and salt in a medium mixing bowl.
 Cut the butter into the flour mixture using a pastry blender until fine crumbs form.
 Add the buttermilk and stir until a wet dough forms.
-If biscuit dough feels dry, add 1-2 additional tablespoons of buttermilk.
+If biscuit dough feels too dry, add another small splash of buttermilk.

 - Drop biscuit dough on the prepared baking sheet in heaping tablespoons, you should have eight or nine drop biscuits when all the dough is used.